1. Who are the target users for CloudBank?

 Please see our Training page.

-12. I am preparing a proposal to one of the NSF programs and wish to budget for cloud computing resources.
+9. I am preparing a resource request and wish to budget for commercial cloud computing resources.
 How I can estimate the associated cloud computing costs?

 CloudBank recommends using the following calculators that the cloud computing providers have made available: